al-caveman/cavemark/README.md

 CaveMark is the fastest pure-Python markdown parser.
 Aside from its superior speed, it differs from the rest by the fact that it follows typesetting principles (e.g.  generates LaTeX-like output.
-So, you don't need to worry about figure/quote/theorem/definition/figure indexes), while maintain the simple markdown-ish syntax.
+So, you don't need to worry about figure/quote/theorem/definition/figure indexes), while maintaining the simple markdown-ish syntax.

 The typesetting aspect, and the simple markdown-ish syntax makes CaveMark the